100+ Tennis Gift Ideas for Players of All Ages & Levels

 When it comes to tennis equipment, tennis strings and the tension we string our racquets at is highly underrated.
 As players, we often put so much time and energy into finding the perfect tennis racquet, but we tend to overlook the strings.

-In our opinion, we often neglect our strings because it’s expensive to test and learn what string setup and tension enhances our game.
+In my opinion, we often neglect our strings because it’s expensive to test and learn what string setup and tension enhances our game.
 When you own a stringer, you can drastically reduce the cost of each string job and experiment with both the tension and type of tennis strings to get the most out of your racquet.

 Convenience

 If you’ve ever broken a string the day before a match, then you know how frustrating it can be to try to get your racquet restrung in a hurry.
-Even when you’re not competing, getting your racquet restrung often means an extra trip to drop your racquet off and pick it up before you play next.
+Even when you’re not competing, getting your racquet restrung often means an extra trip to drop off your racquet and pick it up before you play next.
 All in all, it’s just a hassle.

 When you have a stringer at home, you can always spend some time in the evening restringing a racquet.
 Whether you broke a string or you’re looking for a fresh string job before you compete, it’s easy to make it happen when you’re the stringer.